See Worldwide VoD

 The Open Rights Group further commented:

-evidence that there is any volume of these incidents, or that harm has resulted.
-While it is very important to ensure that 9-12 year olds are safe online, it seems more practical to focus attention directly on their online environment, for instance
+a lack of evidence that there is any volume of these incidents, or that harm has resulted.
+While it is very important to ensure that 9-12 year olds are safe online, it seems more practical to focus attention directly on their online environment,

 Now we want censorship: porn controls in the Digital Economy Bill are running out of control